amurrell/ProxyLocal/README.md

 ⏳ The docker box will take a moment to load the first time, but after that, it'll be cached and load very fast 🏃‍♀️.

 📍 Visit your site at http://local.yoursite.com.
 If you want to use https://local.yoursite.com then you can - but your browser will warn you because it will be using a self-signed certificate.
-Click advanced, continue unsafely...
+Click advanced, continue unsafely... (or if in chrome, type "thisisunsafe" if no option to proceed)

 👉 Have more projects on different ports?
 Want to change the url?
 Read how to [Customize your sites.yml](#customize)